A note to the reader

 people.

-It will also be written under the presumption that you are an intelligent human being, capable of thinking for yourself and comfortable being challenged.
+It will also be written under the assumption that you are an intelligent human being, capable of thinking for yourself and comfortable enough in your skin that you welcome a challenge.

 If you are not, Strategy in Praxis will not be the newsletter for you.
 But hey, at least there are many, many more to choose from.

-A couple of analyzes to whet your appetite
+A couple of morsels to whet your appetite

 Hi JP I'm very interested in your work on e-commerce with James Hankin, how do I discover more about this please?
 All the best, Mark.